-Exhibits not having supporting information will be lowered 1 ribbon.
+Exhibits without supporting information will be lowered a ribbon.

 - 1) 4-H Static Exhibit Entry Tag, securely attached. - 2) 4-H Visual Arts Supporting Information (see below), placed with the entry tag.
 Information may be provided on a full or half sheet of paper.
 Supporting information must be securely attached to the back of the piece.